 - 1. Check inside the unit for the following conditions: - Check channels or "T" bar floor for cleanliness.
 Channels must be free of debris for proper air circulation. - Check container panels, insulation and door seals for damage.
-Perform permanent or temporary repairs. - Check visually that the evaporator fan motor mounting bolts are properly secured (see Section 7.17). - Check for visible corrosion on the evaporator stator and fan deck (see Section 7.18). - Check for dirt or grease on evaporator fans or fan deck and clean if necessary (see Section 7.18). - Check evaporator coil for cleanliness or obstructions.
-Wash with fresh water (see Section 7.18). - Check defrost drain pans and drain lines for obstructions and clear if necessary.
+Perform permanent or temporary repairs. - Check visually that the evaporator fan motor mounting bolts are properly secured (refer to Section 7.17). - Check for visible corrosion on the evaporator stator and fan deck (refer to Section 7.18). - Check for dirt or grease on evaporator fans or fan deck and clean if necessary (refer to Section 7.18). - Check evaporator coil for cleanliness or obstructions.
+Wash with fresh water (refer to Section 7.18). - Check defrost drain pans and drain lines for obstructions and clear if necessary.
 Wash with fresh water. - Check panels on refrigeration unit for loose bolts and condition of panels.
 Make sure T.I.R. devices are in place on access panels. - 2.
 Check condenser coil for cleanliness.
-Wash with fresh water (see Section 7.11). - 3.
+Wash with fresh water (refer to Section 7.11). - 3.
 Open the control box door.
 Check for loose electrical connections or hardware. - 4.
 Check color of moisture-liquid indicator.